multifreded/hv20/day13/README.md

 […]
 ```

-After some trial and error it was discovered that windows' 7zip can decompress
+After some trial and error it was discovered that the 7-Zip tool on Windows can
-the file.
-The archive contains one file with the name `part9~` and seems to
+decompress the file.
+The archive contains one file with the name `part9~` and
-be an encrypted file (probably 70ies encryption ?) …
+seems to be an encrypted file (probably 70ies encryption ?) …

 ```sh
 $ file part9~